 - Try, eat or buy for later – a super source of gifts for back home, too.

-- Not a good place to start a new diet
+- The Genuss festival is not a good place to start a new diet

 - See also: Styrian Spring festival | Waldviertelpur Festival | Harvest Festival

 A gourmet feast

 Most of Austria is actually taken up by mountains, forestry, vineyards, and family farms (often all in the same area).

 As a result, there’s a rich culinary history with a dazzling array of regional food and drink specialities.
 Even Vienna joins in, with its local wineries and farms that produce, for example, over 60% of the country’s cucumbers.
 Bet you didn’t expect that.

 Anyway, vast numbers of these regional specialities turn up at the Genuss Festival, held over three days in the Stadtpark city park.
 The event is the largest of its kind in Austria, with around 190 exhibitors lining the paths and squares dotted around the park.

 Think of it as a gourmet walking tour of Austria.

 This is the place to sample dishes from across the provinces, try local wines, beer, and Schnapps, or pick up some cured meats, herbs, spices, pastries, honey, mustards, oils, dressings, vinegar, jams, pasta, sausages, bread etc. etc. for later.
 Many products come in stylish containers and packaging, so make excellent gifts.

 In short, the Genuss Festival is the perfect place to convert cash into calories.